nickserv/eslint-config-modern/README.md

 ## Environment support

-### Browsers

-This config uses features from ES6/ES2015 to ES2019 which are supported by Chrome, Firefox, and Safari.
-Legacy browsers like Internet Explorer require build tools like https://babeljs.io/docs/en/babel-preset-env.
+This config uses features from ES6/ES2015 to ES2019 which are supported in the following environments:

-### Node

-It's assumed that you're using a supported version of Node (see [release schedule](https://github.com/nodejs/Release#release-schedule)).
+- Chrome
+- Firefox
+- Safari
+- Node.js 12.17.0+

 ## Guidelines